Airport: Terminology

-The terms aerodrome, airfield, and airstrip also refer to airports, and the terms heliport, seaplane base, and STOLport refer to airports dedicated exclusively to helicopters, seaplanes, and short take-off and landing aircraft.

 The word aeroplane emerged in the 1870s, long before the Wright brothers succeeded in 1903.
+In an interview with The New York Times in 1902, Alberto Santos-Dumont coined the term airport: "What do I think about the future of aerial navigation?" he said in answer to a volley of questions.
+"Well, I have no doubt at all that in my time, perhaps in ten years, if the proper encouragement and help are forthcoming, air navigation will be an accomplished fact.
+No doubt we shall then cross the Atlantic from New York to Paris."
+Here the inventor coined a word, saying that he expected this city to be the principal "airport" of the world in less than a score of years.

+The terms aerodrome, airfield, and airstrip also refer to airports, and the terms heliport, seaplane base, and STOLport refer to airports dedicated exclusively to helicopters, seaplanes, and short take-off and landing aircraft, respectively.
 In colloquial use in certain environments, the terms airport and aerodrome are often interchanged.
 However, in general, the term airport may imply or confer a certain stature upon the aviation facility that other aerodromes may not have achieved.
 In some jurisdictions, airport is a legal term of art reserved exclusively for those aerodromes certified or licensed as airports by the relevant civil aviation authority after meeting specified certification criteria or regulatory requirements.

 That is to say, all airports are aerodromes, but not all aerodromes are airports.
 In jurisdictions where there is no legal distinction between aerodrome and airport, which term to use in the name of an aerodrome may be a commercial decision.
 In US technical/legal usage, landing area is used instead of aerodrome, and airport means "a landing area used regularly by aircraft for receiving or discharging passengers or cargo".